There are a number of way-marked trails across the National Park.

 The Beacons Way is a 161km (100 mile) linear walk across the Brecon Beacons National Park.
 It was devised by ex-Park Society Secretary John Sansom (who died in June 2006), in conjunction with Arwel Michael and Chris Barber.
 A book containing a detailed description of the route has been available since May 2005.

 The route was revised in 2016.
-For a brief outline and description of the new route, go to http://www.breconbeacons.org/beacons-way.
+For a description of the new route, go to http://www.breconbeacons.org/beacons-way.

 The Park Society and the Brecknock Museum Art Trust have developed an art project to celebrate the Beacons Way long-distance trail across the Brecon Brecons National Park.

 The Society sometimes organises week long treks across the whole route as well as day walks along sections.
 See the current programme for more information.

 A 48 mile (77km) walk between Caerleon and Brecon through the beautiful Vale of Usk.